AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/pwa-studio/getting-started.md

 ## Setup AEM {#setup-aem}

 Follow the AEM Content Fragments documentation to setup a GraphQL endpoint for your AEM project.
-Additionally, in your AEM project, add the following configurations to allow your PWA Studio application to access the GraphQL endpoint:
+Also, in your AEM project, add the following configurations to allow your PWA Studio application to access the GraphQL endpoint:

 * Adobe Granite Cross-Origin Resource Sharing Policy (com.adobe.granite.cors.impl.CORSPolicyImpl)